-You might not know these cool tips about your new iPad – read on for cool things to explore in the latest updates.
+Now you know much about some cool features of iPhone, but what about the cool tips regarding your new iPad? – read on for cool things to explore the latest iPad features.

 Now you can make working on your iPad even more efficient.
 The iPadOS has made multitasking better than before with gestures.